 What are Riders in Insurance?

 Riders are add-ons or additional benefits which you can opt for along with your current life insurance policy at affordable rates.
-Riders are the valuable tools that help you in expanding your life insurance coverage.
+Riders are valuable tools that help you in expanding your life insurance coverage.

 What are the different life insurance riders?

 - Waiver of premium: It ensures that your life insurance policy stays active even if you are unable to pay your premiums.
 The effect of this policy would be waiving off all future premiums but the continuation of the policy benefits.